h01ger/piuparts/docs/README_pejacevic.txt

 ^^^^^^^^^^^^^^^^^^

-On pejacevic the piuparts-master user piupartsm needs to be created, on piu-slave-bm-a and piu-slave-ubc-01 a piupartss user is needed for the slave.
+On pejacevic the piuparts-master user piupartsm needs to be created, on piu-slave-ubc-01 a piupartss user is needed for the slave.
 Both are members of the group piuparts and '/srv/piuparts.debian.org' needs to be chmod 2775 and chown piuparts(sm):piuparts.